 Local Authorities report on progress with the implementation of their action plans annually and review action plan measures regularly.
 Information on local measures was collected in February/March 2015.
-Hence, any Local Authority action plans and measures adopted by Local Authorities after this time have not been included in this air quality plan.
+Local authorities were asked to review and, where necessary, provide updates to measures in March/April 2017.
+Hence, any Local Authority action plans and measures adopted by Local Authorities after this time have not been included in this air quality plan, unless additional information was provided during the consultation process.

-The reference year for this air quality plan is 2013.
-Hence where measures started and finished before 2013, then the improvement in air quality resulting from these measures will have already taken place before the reference year and the impact of these measures will have been included in the assessment where the measure has had an impact on the statistics used to compile the emission inventory.
+The reference year for this air quality plan is 2015.
+Where measures started and finished before 2015, then the improvement in air quality resulting from these measures will have already taken place before the reference year and the impact of these measures will have been included in the assessment where the measure has had an impact on the statistics used to compile the emission inventory.
 Many measures started before the reference year and will continue to have a beneficial impact on air quality well beyond the reference year.
-Hence measures with a start date before 2013 and an end date after 2013 may have an impact on concentrations in the reference year and a further impact in subsequent years.
+Measures with a start date before 2015 and an end date after 2015 may have an impact on concentrations in the reference year and a further impact in subsequent years.
 Where the Status column in Annex C is 'Implementation', this shows that this measure is already underway or that there is a commitment for this measure to go ahead.
+Where the

-Where the Status is 'Planning', 'Preparation' or 'Other' the level of commitment is less clear and it is possible some of these measures may not go ahead.
+Status is 'Planning', 'Preparation' or 'Other' the level of commitment is less clear and it is possible some of these measures may not go ahead.

-5 Baseline Model projections
+5 Baseline Model Projections